 1- Launch of New Business

 When you start a new business, there are many things to do and countless decisions to make.
-An accountant can guide you through the process and make sure that you start off on the right track.
+Small business accountants can guide you through the process and make sure that you start off on the right track.
 Here is what an accountant can help you with:

 - Choosing the best business structure that will benefit you from a tax and legal point of view